 Pukaskwa covers a huge area.
 And within the deep wilderness there are plenty of incredible Ontario wildlife to experience.
 Beavers and lynx can often be spotted at the park.
 In addition, although not originally from the area, moose are commonly sighted in the park interior.

-During the evenings it’s not uncommon to hear wolves howling in the distance.
+During the evenings, it’s not uncommon to hear wolves howling in the distance.
 Pukaskwa National Park is also home to Black Bears, so be aware when hiking.
 Wear bells or make noise so that you don’t startle wildlife by coming upon them unexpectedly.

 Pukaskwa National Park Camping

 Front-country camping in Pukaskwa is only available at Hattie Cove.
 At this 67-site campground, it is possible to have both non-electrical and electrical sites.
-Unlike front country camping at Bruce Peninsula National Park and Georgian Bay Islands National Park where you have to reserve a spot weeks, if not months in advance, camping at Hattie Cove is on a first-come, first-serve basis.
+Unlike front country camping at Bruce Peninsula National Park and Georgian Bay Islands National Park, where you have to reserve a spot weeks, if not months in advance, camping at Hattie Cove is on a first-come, first-serve basis.

-Each front-country Pukaskwa camp site has a fire pit and picnic table.
+Each front-country Pukaskwa campsite has a fire pit and picnic table.
 Hatti Cove also has a large comfort station with hot showers!
 Last, it was easy to refill our water jugs with potable water stations near the comfort station.

 There are also Campground Hosts in Pukaskwa!
 Campground hosts are campers that are staying at the park long-term.
 The designated site is clearly marked.
 Campground hosts can offer assistance when the park kiosk is already closed.
 They also sell firewood and can offer other assistance.
 If you’re new to camping with kids, you can check out our tips on family camping here.

 Backcountry Camping in Pukaskwa National Park